pupilfirst/pupilfirst/docs/users/exporting_data.md

 **Select the students to include in course export**: This option allows you to include either only active students in the course export or all students (including inactive students).

+**Include user standings sheet in the export**: This option allows you to include a sheet that contains all the user standings of the selected students in the export.
+This option is only available for _Students_ export.

 Once you're happy with the options, click the _Create Export_ button.

 ## Exported data